ApeWorX/ape/docs/userguides/config.md

 import "@openzeppelin/token/ERC721/ERC721.sol";
 ```

-You can also set the branch and name of the dependency's contract path, e.g.:
+You can also set the branch and name of the dependency's contracts folder, e.g.:

 ```yaml
 dependencies: